 4. Use a Shopping App

 Places like Walmart use apps to compare prices for you and pay you back the difference.
 For example, using the Walmart Savings Catcher app is as simple as scanning your receipt and Walmart finding lower prices for you.
-If a nearby competitor has that item at a cheaper advertised price, Walmart give you the money back (in the form of an electronic gift card for Walmart).
+If a nearby competitor has that item at a cheaper advertised price, Walmart gives you the money back (in the form of an electronic gift card for Walmart).
 It won’t work on products that are specific to that store though (ex: Cra-Z-Art is exclusive to Walmart, so you won’t be able to match that price).
 This saves you time instead of trying to visit multiple stores to get the best deals!

 5. Plan Ahead as a Time Saver

 If you find yourself buying the same items year after year, it may be a great timesaver to buy in advance.
 For example, I always use composition books as writer’s notebooks, binders to store each of the completed writing packets, and 3-prong folders as communication books.
 By buying them now for the following school year, I am able to work on them at school in the spring, so they are ready to go before school gets out.

 Staple your receipts directly to it and file it for taxes.
 This list will also be handy next summer when you hit the stores again.